MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Chemical Formula  : Al[2]O[3]
 Crystal or Amorph : Mixed
-Crystal Shape     : Gamma is Cubic, Alpha is Hexagonal
+Crystal Shape     : Gamma is Cubic, Amorphous is N/A

 Refractive Index References:
 --------------
-Begemann 1997 (7.8-500 um)
+Begemann et al. (1997) (7.8-500 um)

 ADS        : https://ui.adsabs.harvard.edu/abs/1997ApJ...476..199B/abstract

 Paper Info :

 Amorphous alumina was produced using the sol-gel technique.
-It was found that amorphous alumina transforms to gamma-crystalline around 723-873K, and alpha-crystalline above 1273K.
+It was found that amorphous alumina transforms to gamma-crystalline (cubic) around 723-873K, and alpha-crystalline (hexagonal) above 1273K.
 Paper has both compact and porous Al2O3 in Table 1.
 It is assumed that the porous indices were used since they go up to 500 um, but that they don't match directly from txt file to paper.

-Also found in DOCDD
+Also found in DOCCD
 https://www.astro.uni-jena.de/Laboratory/OCDB/aloxides.html
 --------------
-Koike 1996 (0.12-12 um)
+Koike (1995) (0.12-12 um)

 ADS        : https://ui.adsabs.harvard.edu/abs/1995Icar..114..203K/abstract